 Do It Yourself Towing

 Tow trucks are too expensive!
-I've got a chain and a buddy to do the steering and brakes, so we'll just drag that broken down vehicle home and fix it ourselves.
-Think of the money we'll save doing it this way.
+I've got a chain and a buddy to do the steering and apply the brakes, so we'll just drag that broken down vehicle home and fix it ourselves.
+Think of the money we'll save doing it this way!

 The biggest problem with using a chain, cable or rope to tow a vehicle is the chance of having to make a quick stop causing the two vehicles to crash together.
 A proper tow bar will hold the vehicles apart and provide control over the combination.